nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/visualize.md

 ![](./images/volcano2-1.png)

+We can add color to a plot by specifying the color and/or fill.
+If we wanted to color all the points blue, we could do this by specifying `aes(color = "blue")`.
+Alternatively, we could color points along a gradient by specifying `aes(color = adj.P.Val)`.

+I find it useful to color the points by whether or not the genes are significant.
+We can do this by adding an if else statement: `aes(color = ifelse( adj.P.Val < 0.05, "p < 0.05", "NS"))`.
+This essentially create two factors called  "p < 0.05" and "NS" and gives each factor a color different color on the plot.

 ```r
 ggplot(results, aes(x = logFC, y = -log10(adj.P.Val))) +
   geom_point(aes(color = ifelse( adj.P.Val < 0.05, "p < 0.05", "NS"))) +